jeonpierre/Rugby-Data-Analysis/README.md

 # Intention
 The Intention behind this project is to Analyse some Rugby Union Data.
 Specifically to clean, query / analyse and visualise data behind Six Nations Campaigns from the Year 2000-2023.
+Then to draw some conclusions if applicable and construct a data driven story in PowerPoint including findings.

 # The Data
 The Data was obtained from a Kaggle Dataset - https://www.kaggle.com/datasets/lylebegbie/international-rugby-union-results-from-18712022